stevewea/pdsnd_github/README.md

 ### Date created
-Project created from clone on 1/1/2020
+Project created from fork on 1/1/2020

 ### Project Title
-My Udacity source control project
+My Udacity Source Control Project

 ### Description
 This project is to show comprehension of Git fundamentals